d893a/localscore-insights/README.md

 The situation is reversed for token generation.
 The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 faster than the GPU+CPU method.

-The slow token generation of the GPU+CPU method may be caused by the extra time needed to move the model weights from the system RAM into the VRAM again and again for each generated token.
+The slow token generation of the GPU+CPU method may be attributed to the extra time needed to move the model weights from the system RAM into the VRAM again and again for each generated token.
 For prompt processing, the required time is determined by the size of the input prompt and dominated by the computational demand rather than the memory bandwidth.

-In conclusion, a GPU with even a small amount of VRAM can contribute to the overall system performance.
+In conclusion, a GPU with even a small amount of VRAM can contribute positively to the overall system performance.